Ivan-Montes/auth-and-user/README.md

 # auth-and-user

-When gRPC met Spring... but also Hexagonal Arch, Authorization Server, JWT and Hibernate.
+When gRPC met Spring... but also Hexagonal Arch, Authorization Server and JWT.
 The system allows users to register, create categories, products, and leave opinions, reviews, and votes.

 **Components** :rotating_light::no_entry: **IN CONSTRUCCTION**
 - [Kafka](https://kafka.apache.org/) [9092] + [9093]